Multiplicative SHE limit of random walks in space-time random environments: Introduction

-\item There is a nontrivial coefficient $\sqrt\frac{8\sigma^2}{1-4\sigma^2}$ appearing in front of the noise, which depends on the weights only through their variance $\sigma^2$.
-We call this coefficient the \textbf{environmental variance coefficient}. {We shall see later in our proofs that this coefficient arises in a nontrivial way through intersection processes of the two-point motion for the RWRE model.} To give some idea for why this is the correct coefficient, note that $1-4\sigma^2$ is the long-term \textit{quenched} diffusion rate of the random walk given the realization of the environment $\omega$.
-Consequently, if one samples two independent walks in a fixed realization of the environment, then their pairwise intersection process converges in law (upon diffusive scaling) to the local time of Brownian motion \textit{divided} by a factor of $1-4\sigma^2$.
-This is precisely why we repeatedly see this factor arise in our analysis and in the limiting SPDE. \end{enumerate} \end{rk} One may ask why we have used Dirac masses to define the field in \eqref{field}, instead of linear interpolation.
+One may ask why we have used Dirac masses to define the field in \eqref{field}, instead of linear interpolation.
 Indeed since the limiting field in \eqref{she} is a continuous function of space and time, one could ask about convergence in a space of continuous functions, rather than tempered distributions.
 While Dirac masses are computationally easier to work with, this is \textit{not} the only reason for our choice.
-Heuristically, the $\mathscr{U}_N$ density field has a tendency to concentrate more heavily on certain favored sites microscopically, such that \sd{macroscopically these favored sites have a Lebesgue density equal to $1-4\sigma^2$.} Therefore, it is hopeless to ask for weak convergence in a topology of continuous functions.
+Heuristically, the $\mathscr{U}_N$ density field has a tendency to concentrate more heavily on certain favored sites microscopically, such that macroscopically these favored sites have a Lebesgue density equal to $1-4\sigma^2>0$ (see the discussions at the end of Section \ref{iden} for a more detailed explanation of this fact).
+Therefore, it is hopeless to ask for convergence in a topology of continuous functions.
 Indeed, we can rigorously show that it is impossible for convergence to occur in any space of continuous functions, as it would contradict one of the key estimates of the paper.
 See the discussion just after Proposition \ref{4.1} below.

 Given these discontinuity phenomena, a natural question to ask is what happens when one keeps track of the rescaled field $\mathscr U_N$ \textit{together} with the noise variables $\omega_{t,x}$.
-This leads us to define the prelimiting noise field, \sd{given by a superposition of Dirac masses on space-time:}
+This leads us to define the prelimiting noise field, {given by a superposition of Dirac masses on space-time:}